-The first year of the event will serve as a catalyst in propelling Rhinelander’s stance as a progressive community that is dedicated to providing resources and support to local, national and international artists, musicians, and sustainability advocates.
+This event serves as a catalyst in propelling Rhinelander’s stance as a progressive community that is dedicated to providing resources and support to local, national and international artists, musicians, and sustainability advocates.

 Project North is located in downtown Rhinelander, WI.
-It’s easily accessed by car and plane.
+It’s easily accessed by car, bike, and even boat.
+We'll also have a bike valet program for those wishing to bike.
 More information on how to get to Project North is here.

 There are a number of hotels, resorts, cottages, and campgrounds in the Rhinelander area!
 You can see an entire list of them from our our friends at Explore Rhinelander here.